Skip to main content

 About the park

-Rockport State Recreation Area covers 4,237 acres and 5.9 miles of Lake Huron shoreline, offering unique natural and cultural resources.
+Rockport State Recreation Area covers 4,237 acres and 5.9 miles of Lake Huron shoreline, offering unique cultural and natural resources, including 17 different natural communities.
 Visitors can explore geologic formations from former quarry operations, natural sinkholes and a variety of trails.
-The park also features a deep-water port and boating access site, popular for fishing and SCUBA diving.
-Rockport is a Dark Sky Preserve, and its Besser Natural Area protects rare plants and old-growth pine forests within 17 unique natural communities.
+The park also features a deep-water port and boating access site, popular for fishing and scuba diving.
+The park is home to a dark sky preserve and the Besser Natural Area, which helps protects rare plants and old-growth pine.

 Contact